A Lifetime to Return

 It took a long time before I could let Gavin see me in my postpartum skin, heavy with memory.
 I moved through the house carefully, changing clothes quickly, turning away almost without thinking.
 I did not recognize myself in the mirror, and I was certain he would not either.
 I did not feel beautiful.
 I felt altered — as if my body had become a place I no longer knew how to inhabit.

 There were parts of me I grieved: the flatness that had once been, the confidence that came easily, the effortless feeling of being desired.
-I carried that grief while holding my baby, while feeding, rocking, and loving with a fullness that still continues to amaze me.
+I carried that grief while holding my baby, while feeding, rocking, and loving with a fullness that continues to amaze me.

 I Was Never Yours